About 9/11 Day

 - Arrange a virtual visit to a senior citizen center or send cards to residents/clients of a senior center.

-- Arrange a virtual visit to a veterans’ center.
+- Arrange a visit to a veterans’ center.
 You can also check with the center to see if they need personal care items and launch a collection drive.

 - Add a moment of silence to your project to honor 9/11 victims and their families.